bob-606/5.easa.fi/README.md

 ## 89. The right aileron deflects upwards, the left downwards.
 How does the aircraft react?
-The right aileron deflects upwards, the left downwards.
-How does the aircraft react?
 - Rolling to the left, no yawing
 - Rolling to the left, yawing to the right
 - ***Rolling to the right, yawing to the left***